Pigeons Farm, our own slice of Paradise

 Where we live is a huge inspiration to my life and for my photography.
 I am forever trying to capturing the beauty of this space, and all that dwells within it.
 So, let me tell you a little about Pigeon's Farm.

 We are a small 'flock of pigeons' who get to enjoy living rurally on 20 acres in the Southern Midlands area of Tasmania, Australia.

-Living amongst us are our animals friends; Isabella the dog.
+Living amongst us are our animal friends; Isabella the dog.
 Jeffrey, Henri and Bob the Alpaca's.
-Baabara, Maary, Daisy and Guinea our ewes, plus Snow our cute little ram lamb.
+Baabara, Maary, and Daisy our ewes, plus Snow our cute little ram lamb.
 We also have a number of Geese and Chickens who share this beautiful land with us and provide us with a generous amount of eggs.

 We have a resident Wombat living in the bottom of our property, being a nocturnal animal, we usually only see it when we head out early of a morning, or arrive home late in the day.
-We have also had the pleasure of seeing many Bushtail possum's, Echidna's, and a Tasmanian Devil on occasion.
-Bennett wallabies are always hiding out somehwere, along with the Potoroo's, Quolls and Pademelon, just to name a few.
+We have also had the pleasure of seeing many Bushtail Possum's, Echidna's, and a Tasmanian Devil on occasion.
+Bennett Wallabies are always hiding out somewhere, along with the Potoroo's, Quolls and Pademelons and a trio of Hare's - just to name a few.